Environmental Science & STEM

 - digital literacy.

-The Environmental Science Program at Frankston Primary School will focus on connecting our students to the many terrific local resources within our local area, including Beauty Park, George Pentland Botanical Gardens and the Frankston Beach foreshore; as well as our own veggie garden, orchard and soon to be chicken-coupe, creating amazing hands-on learning experiences for our students and helping them to build local connections with their world and community.
+Through an Environmental Science lens students will connect to the many terrific local resources within our local area, including Beauty Park, George Pentland Botanical Gardens and the Frankston Beach foreshore; as well as our own veggie garden, orchard and soon to be chicken-coupe, creating amazing hands-on learning experiences for our students and helping them to build local connections with their world and community.

 Through their Environmental Science learning, students will develop key skills including: